 ‘Whether or not opinion columnists’ direst predictions come to fruition, it seems almost inevitable that newsrooms operating in a world of deepfakes will be forced to shoulder a heavy new burden.’

-- Increasing technical means of detection, either internally, collaborating with others, or using an out-sourced service
+- More technical means of detection, for example, using emerging detection technologies internally, by collaborating with others, or using an outsourced service.

-- Having transparency in verification processes, for example describing the methods used and ethical questions considered
+- More transparency in verification, for example, describing the methods used and ethical questions considered.

 - Looking for ‘contextual clues,’ for example, if and how questionable material is portrayed in other media.

 What should newsrooms do about deepfakes?
 These three things, for starters | NEIMANLAB | November 20, 2019 | by John Bowers, Tim Hwang, Jonathan Zittrain